Alcohol And Cocaine

 Group Therapy

-Participation in mutual-aid and 12-step programs, like Alcoholics Anonymous (AA), can be a valuable complement to professional treatment and helps many people maintain their recovery.
+Participation in support groups and 12-step programs, like Alcoholics Anonymous (AA), can be a valuable complement to professional treatment and helps many people maintain their recovery.
 Group therapy helps battle the loneliness that addiction can cause and helps foster a sense of community and support necessary for successful recovery.

 Treatment providers work with many insurances, including: